Avi Loeb: 3I/ATLAS

-In 2025, ATLAS (Asteroid Terrestrial-impact Last Alert System) the NASA-funded survey telescope in Rio Hurtado, Chile, observed a comet approaching from the constellation of Sagittarius at an interstellar velocity.
-Loeb hypothesized in the press that it, the third known interstellar object, could be an alien device with potentially malevolent intent.
+In 2025, ATLAS (Asteroid Terrestrial-impact Last Alert System), the NASA-funded survey telescope in Rio Hurtado, Chile, observed a comet approaching from the constellation of Sagittarius at an interstellar velocity.
+Loeb hypothesized in the press that this, the third known interstellar object, could be an alien device with potentially malevolent intent.
 He based these speculations on his calculations of the likelihood of a comet of natural origins having these characteristics.
 "The retrograde orbital plane of 3I/ATLAS around the Sun lies within 5 degrees of that of Earth...
 The likelihood for that coincidence out of all random orientations is 0.2 percent," Loeb told Newsweek.
 He further claimed that the brightness of 3I/ATLAS implies an object that is around 20 kilometers in diameter which is "too large for an interstellar asteroid."
 3I/ATLAS' trajectory will bring it close to Venus, Mars and Jupiter, a path Loeb calculated as having a probability of just 0.005 percent.
 "It might have targeted the inner Solar System as expected from alien technology," he added.
 Richard Moissl, Head of Planetary Defence at the European Space Agency told Newsweek: "There have been no signs pointing to non-natural origins of 3I/ATLAS in the available observations."
 Since then, observations have reported evidence of 3I/ATLAS containing water, which is a substance commonly found in comets.

+Independent assessments have resoundingly rejected the idea that 3I/ATLAS is anything except a comet.
+Nicola Fox, associate administrator of NASA's Science Mission Directorate said that "We certainly haven't seen any technosignatures or anything from it that would lead us to believe it was anything other than a comet".
+Similarly, NASA Associate Administrator Amit Kshatriya stated that "all evidence points to it being a comet."
+In the face of this growing body of evidence, Loeb conceded that 3I/ATLAS is "most likely" a comet, though he continued to speculate about its supposed technological nature regardless.